-Note that the price for group ticket is fixed no matter how many people there are in your group as long as it does not exceed 5 people.
-In some other regions, the price is fixed for the first ticket and for each additional person you will have to pay extra.
+Note that the price for a group ticket is fixed in some regions no matter how many people there are in your group as long as it does not exceed five people.

-Tips: When you are in the city and do not know where to go, it is highly recommended to buy day ticket so that you save a lot when exploring the city.
+When you are in the city and do not know where to go, it is highly recommended to buy a day ticket to save a lot when exploring the city.